wochele/Tech-Notes/Angular2/Files.md

 # Angular files

+- We spell our file names in lower dash case (AKA kebab-case) so we don't worry about case sensitivity on the server or in source control.

 - `package.json` identifies npm package dependencies for the project.
 - `tsconfig.json` defines how the TypeScript compiler generates JavaScript from the project's files.
 - `typings.json` provides additional definition files for libraries that the TypeScript compiler doesn't natively recognize.